gvwilson/thirdbit/src/fiction/leaderboard/index.md

 I've seen videos of Wall Street traders hunched over monitors or waving pieces of paper in the air.
-That had as much in common with what I do as painting.
+That had as much in common with what I do as roasting a skinned rat over an open fire.
-My AIs had modeled millions of contingencies.
+My agents had modeled millions of contingencies.
-All I had to do to make it legal was approve their trades.
+All I had to do was approve their trades to make them legal.

 An.ton join our call on schedule.
-"Agreed," he said curtly when the legal AI asked him to confirm my power of attorney.
+"Agreed," he said curtly when my agent asked him to confirm my power of attorney.
 He looked at me hungrily.
 "Let's get this over with."